Data can tell you what opinions to hear; and conversely, opinions can tell you what data to read.”

 An optimum sample population will make it easier to point out trends, calculate variance, and even separate the outliers from the user consensus in the feedback.

 That’s why it is necessary to increase the response rate for reading general trends that point towards significant concerns.
-It is also imperative to choose the right question type to get the precise answers you are looking for.
+Qualaroo’s in-context surveys, which are strategically placed within the user experience, effectively achieve this by ensuring high response rates of 10-30%.
+Additionally, it is crucial to select the appropriate type of questions to elicit precise and valuable answers.

 Accurate feedback will help you to stay on course to make the right changes and prevent you from diverting time at the wrong places.